Security-Onion-Solutions/securityonion-docs/download.rst

 Before downloading, we highly recommend that you review the :ref:`release-notes` section so that you are aware of all recent changes!

-You can either download our Security Onion ISO image (based on CentOS 7) **or** download a standard 64-bit CentOS 7, Ubuntu 18.04, or Ubuntu 20.04 ISO image and then add our Security Onion components. **Please keep in mind that we only support CentOS 7, Ubuntu 18.04, and Ubuntu 20.04**.
+You can either download our Security Onion ISO image (based on Rocky Linux 9) **or** download a standard 64-bit Rocky Linux 9 or Ubuntu 22.04 ISO image and then add our Security Onion components. **Please keep in mind that we only support Rocky Linux 9 and and Ubuntu 22.04**.

 .. tip::